-Rational agents in theory seek out the optimal amount of information and readily and continually update their prior factual beliefs with relevant and reliable empirical data.
+In theory, rational agents seek out the optimal amount of information, and readily and continually update their prior factual beliefs with relevant and reliable empirical data.
 It is similar to a treasure hunt: as we receive new factual clues along the way, we revise our beliefs and modify our behavior.
 In contrast, bounded rationality acknowledges the distinction between reasoning versus intuition.
-Consumers are not perfectly objective and rational Bayesians (in that they readily update prior factual beliefs whenever appraised of reliable information).
-Instead, while we may maintain an illusion of objectivity, our goals (much like those of a prosecutor seeking to convince the court of the defendant's guilt) can bias our beliefs about everything from our perception of ourselves, other people, and events, to the value of goods or services, to our evaluation of scientific
+Consumers are not perfectly objective and rational Bayesians, who readily update